learning3d/assignment2/README.md

 Run the file `python fit_data.py --type 'vox'`, to fit the source voxel grid to the target voxel grid.

-Visualize the regressed voxel grid along-side the ground truth voxel grid using the tools learnt in previous section.
+Visualize the optimized voxel grid along-side the ground truth voxel grid using the tools learnt in previous section.

 ### 1.2.
 Fitting a point cloud (10 points)
 In this subsection, we will define chamfer loss that can help us <b> fit a 3D point cloud </b>.